zhiyaol/deltakit/docs/guide/circuit_generation.md

 Logical Error Probability (LEP) value, derived from the experiment, is influenced by both the quality of qubits and the capability of the decoder.

-Deltakit allows to generate experiment circuits, compatible with different QPU architectures, both planar and with long range connections.
+With Deltakit, you can generate experimental circuits, compatible with QPUs with different architectures and qubit-qubit connectivity.

 ### 1.1.
 Repetition code: minimal viable experiment